 They conclude that dietary changes may help people with sleep disorders.

-However, the study’s authors say more research is necessary to determine if any one eating pattern promotes or impairs nighttime sleep and daytime energy.
+However, the review’s authors say more research is necessary to determine if any one eating pattern promotes or impairs nighttime sleep and daytime energy.

 Naturally, being tired during the day can sap productivity — and possibly make you irritable.